PHPOffice/PhpSpreadsheet/Documentation/markdown/Features/Autofilters/03-Autofilter-Expressions.md

 These different types are mutually exclusive within any single column.
 You should not mix the different types of filter in the same column.
 PHPExcel will not actively prevent you from doing this, but the results are unpredictable.

+Other filter expression types (such as cell colour filters) are not yet supported.